 How to Reupholster a Pontoon Steering Console

-The Sailrite® crew was recently invited to collaborate with other local businesses to refurbish a pontoon boat for a nearby summer camp, Camp Whitley.
-Our team was tasked with installing new woven vinyl flooring, upholstering the steering console and building a new bimini frame, top and bimini boot.
-Follow the complete makeover process along with how-to videos of each step, in our Camp Whitley Pontoon Boat Series.
+The Sailrite® crew was invited to collaborate with other local businesses to refurbish a pontoon boat for a nearby summer camp, Camp Whitley.
+Our team was tasked with installing new woven vinyl flooring, upholstering the steering console, and building a new bimini frame, top and bimini boot.
+In this blog, we'll show you how to reupholster a boat steering console.

 • Removing Old Vinyl Cover – 0:55 min.